hannahbergenroth/Webshop/README.md

 *  show products
 *  register users
 *  log in/out (access of protected pages should only be accessible to logged in users)
-*  Add products to shopping cart
+*  add products to shopping cart
-*  Payment
+*  payment

 Technical specifications